-ELEC 216 (4 credits)

-DC and AC Motors and Generators
+ELEC 216 (4 credits) DC and AC Motors and Generators

 Theory is complemented by utilizing a Lab-Volt dissectible machine trainer and electric motors, providing hands-on experience in disassembly, reassembly, and testing of DC, and single-phase and three-phase AC motors.
 Prerequisites: ELEC 126, ELEC 162, and ELEC 168

-ELEC 257 (4 credits) Industrial Motor Control
+Industrial Motor Control

 This course presents principles and industry standards relating to the design and installation of basic industrial motor control circuits.
 Additionally, the theory and operational characteristics of electrical devices utilized in control circuits are covered.
 Topics include electrical drawings, contactors/ motor starters, basic motor control circuits (two-wire/threewire/reversing), and control devices.
 A laboratory component provides students with the opportunity to design, to install, and to operate various motor control schemes/circuits.
+Prerequisites: ELEC 162 and ELEC 168 relating to the design and installation of advanced industrial motor and drive control circuits.
+Additionally, the theory and operational characteristics of starting/stopping and motor speed control are covered.
+Topics include reduced voltage starting techniques, motor speed control, and AC/DC drive controls.
+A laboratory component provides students with the opportunity to design, to install, and to operate various motor control schemes/circuits, as well as opportunities to troubleshoot faulted circuits.

-ELEC 263 (4 credits) Advanced Motor and Drive Controls
+ELEC 263 (4 credits) Advanced Motor and Drive C